Slick9000/docker-on-termux/README.md

 >  exit by pressing : (colon), typing wq and pressing enter.

 now, you have unlocked the community packages not included in the main [alpine](https://www.alpinelinux.org) installation such as [docker](https://www.docker.com).

+for those unfamiliar with vim that enjoyed using it, you can learn more with the [cheat sheet!](https://vimsheet.com)

 <br/>